Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Spin structure stabilizers and the admissible subgroup

 \subsection{Change--of--coordinates}

 The classical change--of--coordinates principle (c.f. \cite[Section 1.3]{FarbMarg}) describes the orbits of various configurations of curves and subsurfaces under the action of the mapping class group.
 When the underlying surface is equipped with an $r$--spin structure $\phi$, we will need to understand $\Mod_g[\phi]$--orbits of configurations as well.
 The results below (Lemma \ref{lemma:ccpodd}--\ref{lemma:ccphomol}) all present various facets of the change--of--coordinates principle in the presence of a spin structure.
 We will not prove these statements; Lemmas \ref{lemma:ccpodd} and \ref{lemma:ccpeven} are taken from \cite[Section 4]{Salter_monodromy} verbatim, while Lemmas \ref{lemma:ccpcurves} and \ref{lemma:ccphomol} follow easily from the techniques therein.
+All of these results are ultimately a consequence of the classification of orbits of $r$-spin structures under $\Mod(\Sigma_g)$, originally obtained by Randal--Williams \cite[Theorem 2.9]{RW}.